twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

 Deploys existing functions and assets to Twilio

 ```
+Deploys existing functions and assets to Twilio

 USAGE
   $ twilio serverless:deploy

 OPTIONS
   -c, --config=config                  Location of the config file.
-Absolute path or
+Absolute path or relative to current working
-                                       relative to current working directory (cwd)
+                                       directory (cwd)

-  -l, --logLevel=logLevel              [default: info] Level of logging messages.
+  -l, --log-level=log-level            [default: info] Level of logging messages.

   -n, --service-name=service-name      Overrides the name of the Serverless project.
 Default: the name field in your
                                        package.json

   -p, --profile=profile                Shorthand identifier for your profile.

+  -t, --environment=environment        [default: dev] The environment name (domain suffix) you want to use for your
+                                       deployment

-  -u, --account-sid=account-sid        A specific account SID to be used for deployment.
-Uses fields in .env otherwise
+  -u, --username=username              A specific API key or account SID to be used for deployment.
+Uses fields in .env
+                                       otherwise

   --[no-]assets                        Upload assets.
 Can be turned off with --no-assets

   --assets-folder=assets-folder        Specific folder name to be used for static assets

-  --auth-token=auth-token              Use a specific auth token for deployment.
-Uses fields from .env otherwise

-  --cwd=cwd                            Sets the directory from which to deploy
+  --cwd=cwd                            Sets the directory of your existing Serverless project.
+Defaults to current

-  --env=env                            Path to .env file.
-If none, the local .env in the current working directory is
-                                       used.

-  --environment=environment            [default: dev] The environment name (domain suffix) you want to use for your
-                                       deployment
+                                       directory

+  --env=env                            Path to .env file for environment variables that should be installed

   --force                              Will run deployment in force mode.
 Can be dangerous.